Winter Storm Elliot rocks South Queens

 PJ Marcel, head of the Howard Beach Dads Facebook group and owner of Trackside Collision, was getting calls all morning for help with abandoned cars and flooded basements.
 He partnered up with the owners of Cross Bay Mechanic, who had 15 pumps ready to go to help people empty their basements.

-Marcel saw one woman, whose home is on 99th Street, who had not only her car destroyed but also a basement full of Christmas presents wrecked.
+Marcel saw one woman, who lives on 99th Street, whose car and basement full of Christmas presents was wrecked.

 As for the cars, once the floor panels get wet, “that’s it,” he said.

 Pictures of cars with water up to the hoods flooded Facebook.
 The Rockaway Times posted fish swimming in flooded living spaces and retweeted what is believed to be part of a recently autopsied whale that washed up into the streets.
-It is thought to be the one found on the shore in Arverne last week.
+It is thought to be the one found on the shore in Arverne two weeks ago.

-Flooding retreated throughout the day and the winds have shifted to no longer blow water inland.
-Officials now believe that the evening tide will not be of concern but that the drop in temperatures will be, as they are set to near 10 degrees overnight.
-Latella and Marcel recommend keeping at least a steady drip coming to prevent pipes from freezing.
+The tide that evening was not of concern but the drop in temperatures was, as they were set to near 10 degrees overnight.
+Latella and Marcel recommended keeping at least a steady drip coming to prevent pipes from freezing.

 Iscol said that around 700 salt spreaders were being deployed across the city to combat black ice and that the Joint Transportation Management Center, operated by the NYPD and the DOT, was activated to handle any traffic issues including power outages that could lead to traffic signals going out.

-Emergency Service Unit trucks were also out, Iscol said, and facilitated non-life-threatening rescues in the morning.
+Emergency Service Unit trucks were also out, Iscol said, and facilitated non-life-threatening rescues Friday morning.

+Sanitation is providing expanded service to Queens residents impacted by the storm.
+It is collecting debris and damaged household items through New Year’s Day, outside of its regular pickup dates.

+“DSNY continues to collect storm debris in areas affected by last week’s flooding,” the agency posted on Twitter.

 Top of mind for many is how to prevent storms like this from wrecking such havoc on coastal communities.